ErisdarDemo/esp32_spp_client/README.md

 ### Initialization

-  Both the server and client will first initialize the uart and ble.
-The server demo will set up the serial port service with standard GATT and GAP services in the attribute server.
-The client demo will scan the ble broadcast over the air to find the spp server.
+1. Both the server and client will first initialize the uart and ble

+- The server demo will set up the serial port service with standard GATT and GAP services in the attribute server

+- The client demo will scan the ble broadcast over the air to find the spp server

 ### Event Processing